ohbendy/Thai-font-resources/Character sets.md

 | 0E20 | 0E21 | 0E22 | 0E23 | 0E24 | 0E25 | 0E26 | 0E27 | 0E28 | 0E29 | 0E2A | 0E2B | 0E2C | 0E2D | 0E2E |
 |:----:|:----:|:----:|:----:|:----:|:----:|:----:|:----:|:----:|:----:|:----:|:----:|:----:|:----:|:----:|
 |  ภ   |  ม   |  ย   |  ร   |  ฤ   |  ล   |  ฦ   |  ว   |  ศ   |  ษ   |  ส   |  ห   |  ฬ   |  อ   |  ฮ   |

-The standard letter count is 44 as 0E24 and 0E25 don't usually show up in alphabet charts.
-They are not quite consonants and not quite vowels.
-They represent the vocalic R and L of Sanskrit, and in Thai language they operate like a consonant in syllable-initial position, or like a vowel following an initial consonant.
-The long forms are 0E24 0E45 ฤๅ and 0E25 0E45 ฦๅ, which should always display as connected ligatures (use `RCLT` feature to prevent tracking from breaking the ligatures in Adobe apps).
-0E24 is used as a consonant in its own right in Lisu language: this is the only known situation where diacritics need to attach to it.

-Note 0E0D and 0E10 lose their below-base elements so that belowmarks can attach directly to the body of the glyphs.

 ### Vowels ###